nobias-fht/pasteur_n2v/docs/n2v/answers.md

     the whole dataset has been shown to the network.
 The number of steps determines how much of the whole dataset is seen during each epoch.
 The number of epochs gives us timepoints at which to examine the performances.
-    In general, the community prefers to have a number of step corresponding to the whole dataset being seen during an epoch.
+    In general, the community prefers to have a number of steps corresponding to the whole dataset being seen during an epoch.
 This makes the loss curve easier to interpret.